EE2dev/item-explorer/README.md

 The file must be a comma separated file with the first row containing the attribute names.
 The attribute refering to the frequency has to be preceded with a `_`(*underscore*).
 The name following the *underscore* is displayed as the label for the y axis.
 Note that the attribute names must be distinct, otherwise an error occurs.
+All other rows contain a comma separated list of the frequency and `0`'s or `1`'s for each attribute depending on if it applies or not.

 ####Column features